Skip to main content

 Farkas Mario / Unsplash

-Sometimes, some of us feel like we’re walking a fine line between resting too little and losing some of the intensity and effectiveness of our workouts or not resting enough and burning out more quickly.
+Sometimes, some of us feel like we’re walking a fine line between resting too long and losing some of the intensity and effectiveness of our workouts or not resting enough and burning out more quickly.
 Ultimately, you should do what feels best for you, but if you’re planning on pumping iron Arnie style with that heavier barbell, give yourself those extra couple of minutes to rest; your body will thank you.
 Plus, who doesn’t want better results and more power?

 Topics